Tuesday, December 12, 2006

 Some 300 Turkish Muslim ships stood in battle array blocking entrance to the Gulf.
 A Christian massed navy of almost the same number of ships attempted to meet the Turks head on, but were outmaneuvered by the Turkish force.

 Doria’s squadron was cut off from the rest of the Christian fleet.
 At this crucial hour Doria went to his cabin and knelt in prayer before the image of Our Lady of Guadalupe.
 He implored her to save his men and his ships.
 Miraculously by nightfall the tide of battle turned.
 One Turkish squadron was captured, and others were thrown into panic and disarray.
 Much of the Turkish fleet was destroyed.
 That day 15,000 Christians enslaved in the Turks’ galleys were freed.
 The Christian victory in the Battle of Lepanto was the last great naval battle fought under oars.

 To this day Our Lady of Guadalupe continues to work wonders large and small, noticed and unnoticed.

 Why hasn’t the holy image deteriorated after almost five centuries?
 Why do the colors remain bright?
 Why hasn’t the crude fabric shown signs of disintegration?
-The search for answers to these questions, regularly pursued by experts, persists from generation to generation.
+The search for answers to these questions, regularly pursued by experts, persist from generation to generation.
 What they have learned is fascinating.
 However, the scientific investigations defy natural explanations.